 High school students have a variety of options to earn college credits before they graduate.
-To learn more about becoming a Clark State student while you are still in high school, contact your high school guidance counselor or the Admissions Office in Springfield at 937.328.6028; Beavercreek at 937.429.8819; Bellefontaine at 937.328.6484; or Xenia at 937.431.7171.
+To learn more about becoming a Clark State student while still in high school, students should contact their high school counselor.
+If students have additional questions, they may contact the nearest location or email admissions@clarkstate.edu.